Frequently Asked Questions

 The Build Dakota Scholarship covers any expenses directly related to program requirements.
 This includes tuition, fees, books, laptops, equipment and tools.
 These purchases must be required by the technical institute program.
 If a student wishes to purchase additional or optional equipment, books, or tools, it is at his or her own expense.
 The Build Dakota Scholarship does not pay for any housing or living expenses.

-Contact your technical institute for further details.
+Contact your technical college for further details.

 Does the scholarship cover remedial, preparatory coursework, or other classes that are not part of my program?

-If the remedial or preparatory courses are required prior to the start of a Build Dakota eligible program, they are covered by the scholarship, but the need for these courses must be determined and recommended by the technical institute.
+If the remedial or preparatory courses are required prior to the start of a Build Dakota eligible program, they are covered by the scholarship, but the need for these courses must be determined and recommended by the technical college.
 You will not be reimbursed for any courses completed prior to acceptance into the Build Dakota Scholarship program.

 Yes.
 Any cost for fees associated with testing out of classes will be paid by Build Dakota.